-Resin was also placed around all the connections pins around the bottom to ensure an airtight seal.
+Resin was also dripped around all the connections pins around the bottom, to ensure an airtight seal.

 Making the Mould ....

-I pondered for quite some time regarding the design and materials for the mould in the end I decided to use a 1.5mm thick card.
-When cut with a craft knife it left a very clean and flat edge which aided accuracy allot.
+I pondered for quite some time regarding the design and materials for the mould.
+In the end I decided to use a 1.5mm thick card.
+When cut with a craft knife, it left a very clean and flat edge, which aided accuracy a lot.

-I realise that there are better ways to create a mould like using silicone but the aim is to get the sides as square and true as possible as this is a one off project card seemed ideal.
+I realise that there are better ways to create a mould, such as using silicone.
+The aim is to get the sides as square and true as possible, as this is a one off project card seemed ideal.

-It could all end up like a Jurassic period mosquito trapped in amber waiting for another civilization to dig it up !
+It could all end up like a Jurassic mosquito, trapped in amber, waiting for another civilisation to dig it up!

 A different type of "volume"

-Unlike allot of resin casting products where the ratio of resin to hardener is 1/1, the resin to catalyst ratios are worked out using a combination of weight to percentage of catalyst (1% (10ml) -2% (20ml) per KG)
+Unlike a lot of resin casting products, where the ratio of resin to hardener is 1/1, the resin to catalyst ratios are worked out using a combination of weight to percentage of catalyst (1% (10ml) -2% (20ml) per KG).

 The 1-2% value of the catalyst arises from the thickness or volume of the cast.
-A thinner or shallow cast produces less heat during the chemical reaction so more catalyst is needed where a large casting produces and retains allot more of the heat so less catalyst is needed to cure.
+A thinner or shallow cast produces less heat during the chemical reaction, so more catalyst is needed.
+A large casting produces and retains a lot more heat so, less catalyst is needed to cure.

-Now I have a idea of the weight to volume of the cast I can narrow down the catalyst to resin ratio
+Now!
+I have an idea of the weight to volume of the cast, I can narrow down the catalyst to resin ratio

-With the resin mixed I had to ensure I poured it slowly and close to the mould so not to encourage air bubbles.
+With the resin mixed, I had to ensure I poured slowly and close to the mould, so not to encourage air bubbles.

-You can see in the below picture that's there is a dome of resin rising above the mould, this is to allow for shrinkage as the resin cures.
+You can see in the below picture, there is a dome of resin rising above the mould.
+This is to allow for shrinkage as the resin cures.

-Here you can see the start of the catalyst reaction.
-Ambient room temperature was around 17c
+Here you can see the start of the catalyst reaction, the ambient room temperature was around 17c

 4 Mins later